Share This Article

 Unlike other forms of child work in the past, children of social media influencers or who are kidfluencers never seem to go home after work because work is always at home.

-Nobody knows for sure how many hours in a day children are made to work for, the real economic beneficiaries, and the potential consequences for children’s development and wellbeing.
+Nobody knows how many hours a day children are made to work for, the real economic beneficiaries, and the potential consequences for children’s development and wellbeing.

 The law doesn’t seem to be keeping up with this era in child development to dictate how many hours children should be filmed for social media and how much they should be compensated.

-Often, children have been working for their families since the day they were born with every moment of their lives documented and shared on their family’s YouTube page or Instagram accounts which are monetized.
+Often, children have been working for their families since the day they were born with every moment of their lives documented and shared on their family’s monetised YouTube page or Instagram accounts.

 Some countries have, however, taken up the issue of online child exploitation with the European Union, for example, passing ‘the right to be forgotten’ law which allows anyone to request that their personal data be erased.